How To Make Your Own Symbol Font

 - Some SVG files – you will need some SVG symbols to embed in your font.
-I’ve included a zip file here with a few symbols to get you started.
-If you need more, the noun project is a great resource.
+The noun project is a great resource.

 - Adobe Illustrator – for preparing your SVG files (if you grab the ones I have included above, you can skip this step)

 - Inkscape – this is an open source vector drawing tool.
 It’s available for Windows or OS X. This tutorial will be showing the Mac version, but the Windows steps are almost identical.

 - The starter font file – download the blank font file from Github to use as your starting point.

 Step 0: Prepare your SVG files in Illustrator

 Step 2: Font family name

 Step 5: Position your symbol